Vasectomy Aftercare Support

 The content on this vasectomy aftercare support page has been written by Dr Martin Kittel with support of the TVVS team.

 The content on this page is for guidance only.
 It is written for TVVS patients.
-If you feel your question is not sufficiently answered or you would like to discuss an issue in person, please feel free to call us at any time.
+If you feel your question is not sufficiently answered or you would like to discuss an issue in person, please feel free to call us during office hours on 07973 663355.

-In very urgent cases please call 111 for non-life threatening questions or 999 in medical emergencies.
+In more urgent cases please call 111 for non-life threatening questions or 999 in medical emergencies.
 Otherwise read this whole page, as it answers a lot of questions.

 - Vasectomy Aftercare Video